 As with most master’s degree programs, those interested in applying for admission into an acquisitions MBA program should have at least a bachelor’s degree from an accredited institution.
 The bachelor’s degree does not need to have been earned in the business field, but all applicants should possess basic business and mathematical knowledge.
 For this reason, those who did not earn their undergraduate degree in business or a related field should take certain classes before applying, such as:

 - Foundations of Business Management

-A minimum undergraduate grade point average of 2.5 is typically necessary for entry into acquisitions MBA programs, such as with Jones International University.
-JIU does not require any other documents, aside from an official transcript and completed application form, but all applicants should check with their prospective schools to ensure that nothing else is needed, as some institutions may also require letters of recommendation or GMAT scores.
+A minimum undergraduate grade point average of 2.5 is typically necessary for entry into acquisitions MBA programs.
+Some schools do not require any other documents, aside from an official transcript and completed application form, but all applicants should check with their prospective schools to ensure that nothing else is needed, as some institutions may also require letters of recommendation or GMAT scores.